sktime/enhancement-proposals/steps/08_benchmarking/step.md

 ```

 The difference is that the fit/predict logic will be specified by the user.
 This should solve the problem of incompatibility of the orchestrator with forecasting tasks as users will be able to specify the forecating horizon `fh` in the predict_logic object.

+The `fit_logic` function can look something like:

+"""Python
+def fit_logic():
+    # this is a pseudocode example for a bagging algorithm pararelized manually over 4 CPU cores
+    model1 = self.strategy.fit(self.x_train, num_treads=1)
+    model2 = self.strategy.fit(self.x_train, num_treads=1)
+    model3 = self.strategy.fit(self.x_train, num_treads=1)
+    model4 = self.strategy.fit(self.x_train, num_treads=1)

+    prediction1 = model1.predict(x_test)
+    prediction2 = model2.predict(x_test)
+    prediction3 = model3.predict(x_test)
+    prediction4 = model4.predict(x_test)

+    return (prediction1+prediction2+prediction3+prediction4) / 4
+"""

+The above example is only for illustrative purposes, there are libraries that can pararelize trainng over the available CPU cores more efficiently.
+However, this shows how the fitting logic can be made more flexible.
+With this design users can create custom fitting pipelines, be able to pararelize the training over cpomputing clusters, use third party liblaries, etc.

+Below is an example of a `predict_logic` method that should be compatible with sktime's forceasting framework:

+"""Python
+def predict_logic(fh):
+    return self.strategy.predict(fh)
+"""